 Urban case studies can add to our understanding of climate mitigation solutions, but an overview of the field is urgently needed.
 Which cities do we know about?
 What topics do we know about?
 What comparative and secondary analysis is there of cases?
 And how can generalizable knowledge be derived from urban cases?
-In this perspective we address these questions, using literature mapping approaches to discover and characterise the existing case studies.
+In this review we address these questions, using a literature mapping approach to discover and characterise the existing case studies.
 Overall we identify a large and varied case literature, albeit one with regional and topic biases.
 To bring the policy relevance of cases to the forefront, we discuss the different opportunities they present for learning.
 We argue for more ambition in comparative studies, the need for systematic reviews of cases, and the potential to organise case study insights using quantitative typologies of cities.

 As a starting point to our analysis, we obtain a sample of urban mitigation articles using a search query that combines synonyms for “urban” and “mitigation” in the Web of Science and Scopus literature databases (see methods).
 Our interpretation of case study research is straightforward: if an article mentions a city name in the abstract or title, we assume it is a case study located in the city (or cities) mentioned.
 We validate this assumption subsequently for a representative sample of cases.
 Our dataset for the proceeding analysis consists of 4,051 case study publications.
 We use language processing methods to extract relevant meta-data on case study locations, topics, review studies, and other information.
 In our article, this ‘mapping’ of the case literature is limited in analytical depth, but it is highly comprehensive in scope.
 The database of case studies we provide with this article thus enables researchers to ‘zoom in’ on particular topics or places of interest, with the intention of stimulating future work, refinement, and large-scale assessments.